 Located in the Lanark Highlands of Ontario, for the past 40 years these grounds of intense natural beauty have been home to one of Canada's oldest Covensteads, the Coven of the Silver Wheel.
-In October 2014 the lands and home were purchased by a long-time practicing Occultist, Helene Arts, and her children.
-Witch Hollow is now run by Helene with the help of family and friends.
+In October 2014 the lands and home were purchased by a long-time practicing Occultist, Helene Arts, and her beloved children.
+Witch Hollow is now run by Helene with the help of her family and friends.

 Visits and retreats to Witch Hollow are by appointment (see Events).
 If you are interested in visiting Witch Hollow, please contact us.

 Witch Hollow also offers education and services through the Bank Street location of Planet Botanix in Ottawa (see Education and Services).